peermetrics/peermetrics/README.md

 3. #### Start watcher

-Optionally, you can also start the watcher for the vue files:
+Start the watcher for the vue files:

 ```sh
 cd web